 An Oasis in the Mountains

-Super easy to get to (assuming Snoqualmie Pass is not bumper to bumper traffic) Suncadia offers a posh experience yet casual, kid-friendly and a bit adventurous.
-Set on the sunny eastern slopes of the Cascades, 80 miles east of Seattle, families visiting Suncadia for the three-day weekend can enjoy golfing, biking, hiking trails and horseback riding as well as fab hotel amenities including a swim and fitness center (with two splash-tastic water slides and an indoor and outdoor pool), fine and casual dining, an outdoor amphitheater and spa services.
+Super easy to get to (assuming Snoqualmie Pass is not bumper to bumper traffic) Suncadia, A Destination Hotel offers a posh experience, yet is casual, kid-friendly and a bit adventurous.
+Set on the sunny eastern slopes of the Cascades, 80 miles east of Seattle, families visiting Suncadia for the three-day weekend can enjoy golfing, biking, hiking trails and horseback riding as well as fab hotel amenities including a swim and fitness center (with two splash-tastic water slides and an indoor and outdoor pool), a new pool at Nelson Farm, fine and casual dining, nightly (complimentary) s'mores around the property's fire pits, an outdoor amphitheater and spa services.
 Check Suncadia’s website for special weekend packages.

 A Popular Locale East of the Cascades

 If you’re looking for drier weather and warmer temps, you’ll want to head east to Lake Chelan.
 Located 3.5 hours from Seattle, this family-friendly destination is surrounded by fabulous wineries, beautiful orchards and rolling hills.
 Not to mention, the crystal blue waters of Lake Chelan.
-Many local businesses, who take the winter off, open on Memorial Day weekend such as Slidewaters Waterpark (one of the Northwest’s largest and most popular water parks), Ralley Alley Go-Karts and the Putting Course at Don Morse Park.
-Whether you prefer a tent-cation or a condo-cation, you will find plenty of accommodations to choose from at Lake Chelan.
+Many local businesses, who take the winter off, open on Memorial Day weekend such as Slidewaters (one of the Northwest’s largest and most popular water parks), Ralley Alley Go-Karts and the Putting Course at Don Morse Park.

 An Ocean Getaway